 “Divorce or separation is not the end of a family.
 It is merely a reorganization.”

 It is important to remember that as parents, you have rights and responsibilities toward your child.
-Primary among these are to provide for your child’s education, feed them, see to their health and safety and choose his or her school.
+Primary among these are to provide for your child’s education, to feed them, see to their health and safety and choose his or her school.

-While many parents fear losing decision-making ability after a separation, in Quebec parents continue to exercise parental authority even if they have separated; they usually continue to do so jointly in the case of shared custody and may continue to do so with some modifications if other custody arrangements are determined.
+While many parents fear losing decision-making ability after a separation, in Quebec parents continue to exercise parental authority even if they’ve separated; they usually continue to do so jointly in the case of shared custody and may continue to do so with some modifications if other custody arrangements are determined.